 - Suits against a public official performing official duties.

 Come to the Alexandria City Court, 515 Washington Street, telephone number (318) 449-5146.
-The cost for filing a Small Claims action is listed on the Fee Sheet attached.
+The cost for filing a Small Claims action is listed on this page.
 Payment may be made in cash, Cashiers check or Money Order.

 The complete and proper legal name and address of the party you wish to sue.
 This party is called the “DEFENDANT”.
 You will be the “PLAINTIFF”.